Jideen/Wentworth-GPS/README.md

 ## Getting Started
 **Install**
-1. Open android appstore
+1. Download the apk file included in the repo
-2. Look up Wentworth GPS
+2. Install it to target android device
-3. Click the download button
+3. Launch application

 **Run**
 1. Tap the app icon